romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 HAVING count(column ORDER BY id ASC) = 10
 ```

-`filter` is for `FILTER` clause to apply to the aggregation function.
+`filter` is for the `FILTER` clause to apply to the aggregation function.

-`filterOr` is for `OR` logic in the filter, it takes array of conditions.
+`filterOr` is for `OR` logic in the filter, it takes an array of conditions.

 ```ts
 Table.having({